Extensions with Catalog Attributes

 If your JDBC driver does not support catalogs, you can omit the “catalog” key, and if it does not support schemas, you can omit the “schema” key.

-Creating Weak Associations
+Creating Implicit Associations

 name: catalog